The 2018 Chevrolet Camaro ZL1 1LE: Extreme ‘650 Usable Horsepower And Wicked Track Capacity’

 “Turn-in is sharp, and body roll is minimal, which is saying something for a 3,800-pound vehicle.
 Mid-corner grip is plentiful, without much understeer to speak of, even in the really tight complexes where I expect the car to plow forward.”

-Just because the 2018 Chevrolet Camaro ZL1 1LE is a performance car doesn’t mean it doesn’t have all the comforts.
+Just because the 2018 Chevrolet Camaro ZL1 1LE is a performance car, doesn’t mean it doesn’t have all the comforts.
 The front seats are heated and cooled to comfort.
 There is also a heated steering wheel, a Bose audio system with Bluetooth, Android Auto, and Apple CarPlay capabilities.
-There is also a MyLink infotainment system with an 8-inch touchscreen.
+There is also a MyLink infotainment system with an eight-inch touchscreen.

 The 2018 Chevrolet Camaro ZL1 1LE doesn’t come cheap.
 This high-performance Chevrolet has a base price of $71,295.
 Compare that to a standard Chevrolet Camaro with a base price of $25,905, and there is a sense of just how much all that technology costs.

 The 2018 Chevrolet Camaro ZL1 1LE costs $10,000 more than the 2017 Camaro ZL1 which has an MSRP starting at $61,140, according to the Chevrolet website.
-According to Jon though the price of the ZL1 1LE might be worth it.
+According to Jon, though, the price of the ZL1 1LE might be worth it.

 RELATED REPORTS FROM THE INQUISITR